Walker-Hooper Site: Pottery artifacts

-Archaeologists often find pottery to be a very useful tool in analyzing a prehistoric culture.
-It is usually very plentiful at a site and the details of manufacture and decoration are very sensitive indicators of time, space and culture.
+Archaeologists often find pottery to be a useful tool in analyzing a prehistoric culture.
+Usually plentiful at dig sites, the details of manufacture and decoration can be sensitive indicators of time, space and culture.

 The 1921 excavations yielded several complete vessels associated with burials.
 However, these were not analyzed or assigned to a formal typology.
 During the 1967 excavations, no whole or reconstructable vessels were recovered from the site, so the analysis was based upon examination of rim and body sherds.
 Due to the large number of very small sherds, an effort was made to convert a raw sherd count into an estimated minimum number of vessels present.
 This provided a more accurate estimate of the relative proportions of pottery types represented.

 The 1967 pottery was assigned to formal types.
 Several pottery types from different time periods were present.
 Some of them are listed below: